 Please note that although we want to welcome parents/guardians to join us on field trips as chaperones, we ask that no siblings be brought along.
-Please note that any chaperone will need to have completed a background check every three years.
-Parents may confirm with the classroom teacher if they are up for renewal.
+Please note that any chaperone will need to have completed a background check every year.
 The background checks are digital and can be found on the Seymour website under the Rock Ledge Primary Center useful links.
 Students must travel with their classroom to the field trip.
 If parents want to take their student home from the field trip, they must inform the teacher prior to the field trip stating that they have chosen to do so.